redrubberband/filecleaning/README.md

 ## Requirement(s)

 * You need to have ffmpeg, ffplay, and ffprobe in the same folder as this project.
 * Python ver.
-3.x
+3.8

 ## Usage

-Just use it inside your terminal by calling python.
+Just use it inside your terminal inside the target folder by calling python.